hudson-and-thames/mlfinlab/docs/source/implementations/labeling_tail_sets.rst

     :math:`r(t - t', t) = \frac{R(t-t',t)}{vol(t)}`

-Where :math:`R(t-t',t)` is the return for the asset, in our case we make use of daily (single period) returns, and :math:`vol(t-1)` us a measure for volatility on daily returns.
+Where :math:`R(t-t',t)` is the return for the asset, in our case we make use of daily (single period) returns, and :math:`vol(t-1)` is a measure for volatility on daily returns.
 We provide two implementations for estimations of volatility, first the exponential moving average of the mean absolute returns, and second the traditional standard deviation.
 (The paper suggests a 180 day window period.)